Why Should DC Families Choose Solstice Over Summer Camps For Troubled Girls?

-An Alternative To Camp For Troubled Girls From DC: What Makes Solstice Unique ?
+An Alternative To Camp For Troubled Girls and assigned female at birth From DC: What Makes Solstice Unique ?

-One of the top reasons that your daughter will have a better experience at Solstice than a camp for troubled girls from DC is our devotion to promoting happy and healthy relationships.
+One of the top reasons that your child will have a better experience at Solstice than a camp for troubled girls and assigned female at birth from DC is our devotion to promoting happy and healthy relationships.

 Solstice is located in Utah, but we help teens from all over the United States.

-Your daughter’s healing won’t be complete unless she has a group of positive, supportive friends, family, and guardians around her.
-Therefore, her lessons in relationships begin with our staff.
-We hire only the best of the best to care for and treat our girls since we want our students to grow to trust and love our counselors like family.
+Your daughter’s healing won’t be complete unless they have a group of positive, supportive friends, family, and guardians around her.
+Therefore, their lessons in relationships begin with our staff.
+We hire only the best of the best to care for and treat our girls and assigned female at birth since we want our students to grow to trust and love our counselors like family.

-It’s important to us that your daughter develop friendships with her peers as well.
-Through our adventure therapy program, group therapy, and extracurricular activities, our girls often form long-lasting bonds that persist even after returning to their hometowns in DC.
+It’s important to us that your child develop friendships with their peers as well.
+Through our adventure therapy program, group therapy, and extracurricular activities, our girls and assigned female at birth often form long-lasting bonds that persist even after returning to their hometowns in DC.

 Lessons don’t need to be taught indoors.
 In fact, some of our students’ best learning experiences happen during their outdoor excursions.
-During adventure therapy sessions, your daughter will learn valuable and entertaining outdoor recreation skills she might not get to experience in DC, such as:
+During adventure therapy sessions, your child will learn valuable and entertaining outdoor recreation skills they might not get to experience in DC, such as: